hyperhq/docs.hypercontainer.io/get_started/install.md

 > If you need uninstall hyper and clean all existing images and containers, call the uninstall script with `--purge` flag.

+> VirtualBox is an open source hypervisor by Oracle.

 ## Build from source

 #### Daemon and CLI client: